No products were found matching your selection.

 Helen Griffiths started writing at a very young age.
 Her first book, Horse in the Clouds (1957), was written when she was 16.
 The majority of teenage equine authors tend to stick to the tried and trusted path of equine biography or life in the Pony Club, but Helen started as she meant to go on, by choosing the Argentine as the setting for her first book.
 Animals are a consistent theme in her writing; besides her horse stories, she has written several novels about dogs and cats.

 After marrying a Spaniard in 1959, she went on to live in Madrid, Lausanne and Mallorca, and has three daughters.

 Her books have been critically acclaimed.
 She received a commendation from the Carnegie Medal Committee in 1966 for The Wild Horse of Santander, and was awarded the Dutch award the Silver Pencil for Witch Fear.

-Finding the books: the paperbacks of The Wild Heart and The Wild Horse of Santander are easy to find.
+The paperbacks of The Wild Heart and The Wild Horse of Santander are easy to find.
 Horse in the Clouds, Stallion of the Sands, Federico and The Last Summer are easy to find, and not generally expensive.
 Blackface Stallion and Dancing Horses can be a little harder to find, but are not generally expensive.

 Biographical information from the dustjackets of her stories